Private, In-Home Tutoring in Plattekill, New York

-SchoolTutoring Academy’s tutoring programs for Plattekill students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Plattekill, New York students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The Wallkill Central School District has aligned its curriculum with the Common Core State Standards (CCSS), recently adopted and implemented by the New York State Education Department (NYSED).
 The primary focus of its curriculum is literacy in all subjects, numbers competencies, and college/career readiness.
 The WCSD Curriculum Committee derives its curricular framework for all core subjects from the New York State Common Core.
 In the primary schools, students receive general instruction in the core academic areas, as well as in music and art.
 Students have access to a variety of technologies and media to promote 21st century skills.